 Unfortunately, notary scams are becoming all too common in the United States.
 Notaries or Notarios are not licensed to practice immigration law.
 There are many dangers to hiring a notary to handle your immigration case.

 Notario is a word commonly used in Spanish to describe a Notary Public.

-In Latin America, a Notary Public is a high-ranking official such as a judge or a lawyer, a Notary Public in the United States is prohibited from preparing legal documents or advising on immigration or other matters, unless it is also an attorney.
+In Latin America, a Notary Public is a high-ranking official such as a judge or a lawyer.
+However, a Notary Public in the United States is prohibited from preparing legal documents or advising on immigration matters, unless they are also an attorney.